iAlexeze/dockerized-mysql-replication/README.md

 This script will set up the source database server, create the listed databases, and output the necessary information for setting up the replica:

 ```
+Source Host: source_ip_address
+Source Port: source_port
+Replication User: replication_user
+Replication Password: replication_password
 Current Log: 1.xxxxx
 Current Position: 2xxx
 ```

-If successful, you'll see the above snippet with the `Log` and `Position` information.
+If successful, you'll see the above snippet with the `Log` and `Position` and other useful information.
 Copy this output as it will be needed for the replica setup.

 ### 3. Setting Up the Replica Server